GeoCities: Closure

 With the termination of GeoCities in the U.S., Yahoo! no longer offered free web page hosting, except in Japan, where the service continued for ten more years.
 Yahoo! encouraged users to upgrade their accounts to the fee-based Yahoo!
 Web Hosting service.

 Rupert Goodwins, the editor of ZDNet, perceived the termination of GeoCities as an end of an era; he described GeoCities as "the first proof that you could have something really popular and still not make any money on the internet."
 Vijay Mukhi, an internet and cybersecurity expert quoted in the Business Standard, criticized Yahoo's management of GeoCities; Mukhi described GeoCities as "a lost opportunity for Yahoo!", adding that "they could have made it a Facebook if they wanted."
 Rich Skrenta, the CEO of Blekko, posted on Twitter an offer to take over GeoCities from Yahoo! in exchange for 50% future revenue share.

-In response to the termination, rival Web hosting services began to compete for the websites formerly displayed by GeoCities.
-For instance, German Web host Jimdo started the "Lifeboat for GeoCities" service to encourage GeoCities users to display their Web sites on Jimdo.
+In response to the termination, rival Web hosting services began to compete for the sites formerly displayed by GeoCities.
+For instance, German Web host Jimdo started the "Lifeboat for GeoCities" service to encourage GeoCities users to display their sites on Jimdo.
 Geocities-closing.com, started by GeoCities competitor uCoz, is a similar project begun to save GeoCities websites.

 Many of the webpages formerly hosted by GeoCities remained accessible, but could not be updated, until 2014.
 Attempts to access any page using the original GeoCities URL formerly redirected to Yahoo!
 Small Business, but now redirect to the Yahoo! main page.

 Archiving efforts

 Soon after the GeoCities termination announcement, the Internet Archive announced a project to archive GeoCities pages, stating "GeoCities has been an important outlet for personal expression on the Web for almost 15 years."
 Internet Archive made it their task to ensure the thoroughness and completeness of their archive of GeoCities sites.
-The website InternetArchaeology.org also archived and is showcasing artifacts from GeoCities.
-The operators of the website Reocities downloaded as much of the content hosted on GeoCities as they could before it ended, in an attempt to create a mirror of GeoCities, albeit an incomplete one.
+The former Web site InternetArchaeology.org also archived and showcased artifacts from GeoCities.
+The operators of the site Reocities downloaded as much of the content hosted on GeoCities as they could before it ended, in an attempt to create a mirror of GeoCities, albeit an incomplete one.

-Another site which is attempting to build an archive of defunct GeoCities websites is GeoCities.ws.
+Another site attempting to build an archive of defunct GeoCities sites is GeoCities.ws.
 There is no formal relationship between GeoCities and geocities.ws, as it is a completely different company.
 Many sites were duplicated automatically from GeoCities to geocities.ws many months after the termination of GeoCities.
-Geocities.ws also promised free hosting, and for 8 years this has been the case, as of January 2018.
-Other sites with this purpose were WebCite as well as now-defunct Geociti.es (closed 2011), Oocities.org and Ge.ocities.org.
+Geocities.ws also promised free hosting, and for eight years this has been the case, as of January 2018.
+Other sites with this purpose were WebCite, as well as now-defunct Geociti.es (closed 2011), Oocities.org and Ge.ocities.org.

-On the first anniversary of GeoCities' termination, Archive Team announced that they would release a torrent file archive of 641 GB (prior to 7z compression, it was approximately 900 GB of data), and did so on October 29, 2010.
+On the first anniversary of GeoCities' termination, Archive Team announced that they would release approximately 900 GB of data as a torrent file compressed to 641 GB by 7z compression, and did so on October 29, 2010.
 On April 9, 2011, Archive Team released a patch for the first GeoCities torrent.